Prunella

 Prunella Species and Varietals

 Flowering stems reach 1.5 feet tall and support purple blossoms.
+The species is native to Europe and neighboring areas in West Asia.
 Many varieties of this species are available for purchase at nurseries; choice selections are described below.

 Flowering stems reach 1.5 feet tall and support purple blossoms.
+The species is native to Europe and neighboring areas in West Asia.
 Many varieties of this species are available for purchase at nurseries; choice selections are described below.

 Caring for Prunella